whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 ## Run Locally (Python)

-- Install Python 3

-- Download or clone the project
+- Install Python 3 and download or clone the project

 - Run:
     ```bash